21 Wing Shapes & Nomenclature

 Introduction

 One of the most critical parts of an airplane is, obviously, the wings.
 The wings primarily create the lift to overcome the aircraft’s weight.
 However, they also have movable surfaces, such as ailerons, flaps, spoilers, etc., to develop additional aerodynamic forces to control the aircraft during its flight.
 Wings are geometrically defined in terms of their span, planform, twist, and cross-section (i.e., airfoil section shape or profile shape).
-The shape of a wing is engineered to give good aerodynamic efficiency in terms of lift production for the minimum amount of drag, i.e., the maximization of the lift-to-drag ratio, which is one fundamental goal in aerodynamic design.
+The shape of a wing is engineered to give good aerodynamic efficiency in lift production for the minimum amount of drag, i.e., the maximization of the lift-to-drag ratio, which is one fundamental goal in aerodynamic design.
 However, there will always be other aerodynamic requirements that will factor into the wing shape design, including its low-speed flight and stalling characteristics.

 In addition, the wing structure must be strong enough and stiff enough to carry all of the aerodynamic and other loads acting on the wing, so the wing must be tailored to meet all structural requirements.
 Examples include: